 This superfood has taken the nutrition and health community by storm.
 Powdered collagen peptides, which come from grass-fed, pasture-raised bovine hides, are rich in various important amino acids, which support joint, skin, hair, nails, cartilage, and bone health and integrity.
 Supplementing with collagen peptides has also been clinically shown to reduce wrinkles and signs of aging in women, while providing moisture and elasticity to skin – buy in bulk!

-Add a scoop of collagen peptides to everything.
+Add a scoop of collagen peptides to everything (see our guide to The 10 Best Collagen Supplements You Can Trust, for our favorite product recommendations).
 Flavorless and odorless, collagen peptides easily dissolve into coffee and tea, baked goods, salad dressings, soups, stews, and so much more.

 Coconut flakes are underrated and inexpensive pantry staples.
 Unsweetened coconut flakes, which are made from dried coconut meat, are filled with healthy medium-chain fatty acids, fiber, and essential vitamins and minerals.
 Choose unsulphured, unsweetened coconut flakes and store in the refrigerator to maintain freshness.